 We all know the headache of trying to make sense of medical bills.
-But if you're a certified professional coder — someone who turns physician notes and healthcare exam results into medical code — all that complexity represents a fine career opportunity, with salaries rising and job growth looking robust through at least 2024.
+But if you're a certified professional coder, all that complexity represents a fine career opportunity, with salaries and job growth looking robust.

-Certified medical coding managers — those responsible for the work of certified professional coders — can expect to earn significantly more, with salaries expected to range from $75,750 to $99,750 in 2017.
+Medical coding managers — those responsible for the work of certified professional coders — can expect to earn significantly more.
+The midpoint salary for this role in the United States is $66,250.

-Why are salaries rising for medical coders?
-Because demand for medical coding professionals is really heating up.
-According to the U.S. Bureau of Labor Statistics, the number of jobs in medical records and health information fields will grow by more than 15 percent between 2014 and 2024.
+Demand for medical coding professionals is heating up.
+According to the U.S. Bureau of Labor Statistics, the number of jobs in medical records and health information fields will grow by more than 15 percent in the decade leading up to 2024.

 Reasons for such rapid growth include: